tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ## Graphic Output

+### Renderable

+This component describes with which sprite a entity is rendered.
+If a sprite has the multiple attribute it also defines the index of the specific sub sprite.

+Its config consists only of the sprite ID:

+    sprite: <string representing an id>

 ### Sprite Config

 A complete sprite configuration consists of a list of sprite images with their pathes relative to the plugin root and a list of single sprites with image ID and position.
 A default image may be set below the `sprites` key.
 It will be used if no image is defined on a sprite.
 The position can be a single position or a list of positions.
 In the latter case it's possible to give a chance for each position.
 If no chance is given the probability for every position is the same.